 - Building links — query strings with spaces or special characters will break without encoding

-- API development — passing parameters in GET requests requires proper encoding
+- API development — passing parameters in GET requests requires proper encoding (for tokens and binary data, see also Base64 encoding)

 - Debugging — decoding an encoded URL reveals what parameters are actually being sent